barisertakus/robot-environment/README.md

 - The TurnAround function, which triggers the robot to turn around itself, was implemented.
 - A Snackbar was added to the application to display error messages.
 - The functions for error, date, and TurnAround were all refactored.

+### 04.05.2022
+- All the colors were saved in the Colors file.
+- The styles in the arena where the Robot is located were updated.
+- Jest & React Testing Library were used for unit testing.
+- GitHub action were added that will automatically run unit tests after every push to branches.

+### 05.05.2022
+- MSW, Mock service worker was used instead of mocking Axios or Fetch.
+- In this way, it will not create a dependency, regardless of how API requests are made.
+- Unit tests were added for Image, loading component and robot arena.